ksylvest/mupdf/README.md

 ### Document

-A `MuPDF::Document` wraps for a file:
+A `MuPDF::Document` wraps a PDF file:

 ```ruby
 document = MuPDF::Document.new('./file.pdf')